 Some key questions

-Some of the critical questions that have underpinned research into the Holocaust include:
+Some of the key questions found in the historiography of the Holocaust include:

-- What personal role did Adolf Hitler play in the evolution of the Holocaust?
-Did he give the order and/or guidelines for the extermination of European Jews?
-Or did he simply endorse or allow the decisions of subordinates?
+- What personal role did Hitler play in the evolution of the Holocaust?
+Did he give a direct order or guidelines for the extermination of European Jews?
+Or did he simply allow or endorse the decisions of his subordinates?

-- Did Hitler and/or the Nazis have a long-term plan to extermination European Jews?
-Or did this policy emerge in 1941, shaped by wartime difficulties and challenges?
+- Did Hitler and/or the Nazis have a long-term plan to exterminate Europe’s Jewish population?
+Or did this policy emerge in 1941, shaped or necessitated by wartime difficulties and challenges?

 - Was the development and implementation of the Final Solution a centralised or decentralised event?
 In other words, was it controlled chiefly from Berlin – or was it mainly driven by local conditions or prejudices, shaped by different individuals in different locations?

-- The SS was chiefly responsible for the Final Solution – but to what extent were other Nazi groups or agencies involved?
+- The Schutzstaffel (SS) was chiefly responsible for the Final Solution and its death camps – but to what extent were other Nazi groups or agencies involved?
 What role was played by the Wehrmacht, the Luftwaffe and civilian bureaucrats?
 Were German civilians aware of the mass killings and, if so, to what extent were they involved?

 - To what extent were external groups like the Allies, the Catholic church, the Red Cross and anti-Nazi partisans aware of the Holocaust?
 Why were there so few concerted attempts to disrupt or resist the Final Solution?